awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "We recommend that you use statement IDs that are unique to your policy.
-Update the Sid value.
+Update the Sid value."
-"
 ```

 **Resolving the general warning**